 This award is presented to the photographic entry selected by the Wellcome Trust.
-The award is sponsored by the Wellcome Photo Library and is chosen by them.
-The award may not necessarily be a Platinum or Gold award winner, but a photograph appropriate for inclusion in the Wellcome Medical Photo Library's unique resource.
+The award is sponsored by Wellcome and is chosen by them.
 The winner receives a certificate and £200.

 Julie Dorrington Membership Award

 The popular New Voices session at conference has been renamed in memory of Julie Dorrington, who sadly passed away in December 2010.
 At the end of the Julie Dorrington New Voices session the audience will be invited to vote for the speaker who in their opinion gave the best presentation.
 The winner will receive the Julie Dorrington Membership Award, comprising a certificate and a prize of a year's free membership.
 The session is made up of short presentations given by at least six of our newest members who’ve never spoken at the conference before.

 This award is presented annually to the author of the best original manuscript published in the Journal of Visual Communication in Medicine and is selected by the Editorial Team of the Journal of Visual Communication in Medicine and is sponsored by Taylor & Francis.
 The winner receives a certificate and £100.

 IMI Affiliate Organisation Award

 This award is presented to the best entry from a member of an affiliated organisation.
 Entries can be clinical photography, healthcare design or clinical video and are welcomed from the following organisations:

 Medical Artists’ Association, Association of Health Professions in Ophthalmology, Health Sciences Communications Association, British Institute of Professional Photography, Royal Photographic Society, Association of Medical Illustrators, Ophthalmic Imaging Association, BioCommunications Association, British Association of Retinal Screeners, Australian Institute of Medical and Biological Illustration.
 The winner receives a certificate and £100.